A futuristic glass dome greenhouse filled with lush greenery, set against a red Martian landscape under a colorful sky.

 As the families listened, their eyes grew wide.
 Some of the children bounced on their toes, imagining juicy tomatoes and crunchy cucumbers.
 The adults wondered if their favorite flowers from Earth could bloom on Mars.

 The first step was to prepare the soil.
-The red dust of Mars was soft and powdery, but it needed to be mixed with the dark, crumbly compost.
+The red dust of Mars was soft and powdery, but it needed to be mixed with dark, crumbly compost.
 The children loved this part best, digging and swirling the two soils together until their gloves were streaked with red and brown.

 “What’s the matter, Iko?”
 Dr. Maple asked, kneeling beside him.